You’ve probably got your holiday menu ready. But have you thought about Christmas salad recipes?

 Not all Christmas salads have to be completely healthy.
 After all, it is the holidays.

-Give the family what’s really on their Christmas list and prepare a side of bacon broccoli salad.
+So why not give the family what’s really on their Christmas list and prepare some bacon with their salads?

 Salty bacon bites are a terrific pairing with chopped broccoli florets and a creamy mayo dressing.
-For a sweet play on the salty, add some golden raisins.
+And don’t skip the raisins!

 Left in charge of the Christmas salad?
 Don’t worry, I have just the recipe.